 Senior Strategy Advisor & Communications Director | August 2014 – July 2015

-Highlights include helming creation of a statewide Strategic IT Framework, speechwriter for the State CIO, strategic communications for Governor Inslee’s request to create a new central technology agency, facilitator of monthly CIO Forum, director of agency videos and websites.
+Highlights include helming creation of a statewide Strategic IT Framework, speechwriter for the State CIO, strategic communications for Governor Inslee’s request to create a new central technology agency, facilitator of monthly CIO Forum, producer and director of agency videos and websites.